Corrie Rabbe, BA (Hons), CNP

 BM002 Body Metabolism

-Nutrition is intimately linked with body metabolism.
-The goal of this course is to give you an understanding of what the body does with the food we eat.
-We begin with a detailed study of enzymes including the importance of vitamins and minerals.
-We then examine metabolic reactions used to obtain energy from carbohydrates, protein and fat as well as reactions used to rid our body of wastes such as urea and uric acid.
-The key role of the liver in metabolism will be emphasized throughout the course.
-Other topics will include digestive hormones, production of lactic acid, lipid carriers and the effects of low carbohydrate diets, including the effect on insulin/glucagon ratio, gluconeogenesis, ketosis and more.
+Body Metabolism is intimately linked to the nutritional sciences.
+The goal of this course is to give students an understanding of what the body does with the food we consume.
+This course begins with a detailed study of enzymes including the centrality of vitamins and minerals.
+This course examines the metabolic reactions used to obtain energy from carbohydrates, proteins, and lipids and reactions used to excrete wastes such as urea and uric acid.
+Cellular respiration including the citric acid cycle is thoroughly taught.
+This course provides detailed knowledge of factors regulating blood sugar including the key metabolic hormones insulin and glucagon and the metabolic pathway of gluconeogenesis.
+Other topics include digestive hormones, production of lactic acid, lipid carriers, and the effects of low carbohydrate diets on ketosis, and more.
+Students are taught and evaluated on biological and metabolic pathways.

 HM008 Herbal Medicine